pvavolas/nightscout.github.io/docs/vendors/heroku/migrate.md

 ## **Fly.io**

-***Fly.io still offers a free tier but if you don't like typing commands on your computer you'll short be facing a hard stop.***
+***Fly.io doesn't offers a free tier anymore and if you don't like typing commands on your computer you'll short be facing a hard stop.***

 Fly.io was immediately popular due to the ease of migration from Heroku (the migration wizard has been removed).
-Now, if you want to maintain your site you'll have to use command line instructions in the web terminal.
-On the other hand, it is a good solution.
+Obviously the Hobby free tier was eventually abandoned to pay-as-you-go Now, if you want to maintain your site you'll have to use command line instructions in the web terminal.
+Technically, it is a good solution.

 ## [**Oracle Cloud**](https://www.dropbox.com/s/5twlqrndofqno0t/0-amber-oracle.pdf)